14amoore/breakingBad/README.md

 I made this using vanilla js instead of a framework because for simple project such as this one frameworks tend to be overkill.

 When the characters load initially they are displayed in the order they are received in.
-Users have the option to sort the characters from a to z, or z to a.
+Users have the option to sort the characters from A to Z, or Z to A.

+## Testing

+To run the tests simply type "npm run test" into your terminal's command line.

+## To Build

+To bundle the JS files for deployment type "npx webpack" into your terminal's command line.